Muslerr/BBank/README.md

    git clone https://github.com/Musler/BBank.git
    ```

-2. Navigate to the project directory:
+2. Navigate to the project directory or right click it and select open integrated terminal:

    ```sh
    cd BBank